pgbackrest/pgbackrest/USERGUIDE.md

 #### `stanza` option

 Defines the stanza for the command.
-A stanza is the configuration for a database that defines where it is located, how it will be backed up, archiving options, etc.  Most db servers will only have one Postgres cluster and therefore one stanza, whereas backup servers will have a stanza for every database that needs to be backed up.
+A stanza is the configuration for a PostgreSQL database cluster that defines where it is located, how it will be backed up, archiving options, etc.  Most db servers will only have one Postgres database cluster and therefore one stanza, whereas backup servers will have a stanza for every database cluster that needs to be backed up.

 Examples of how to configure a stanza can be found in the `configuration examples` section.
 ```